Regular and Conditional Admission

-The status of conditionally admitted—GPA deficiency can be achieved by a student whose cumulative GPA is at least 2.5 by scoring at least 500 on the GMAT or at least a combined 295 on the GRE.
+The status of conditionally admitted—Academic Deficiency can be achieved by a student whose cumulative GPA is at least 2.5 by scoring at least 420 on the GMAT or at least a combined 285 on the GRE.
 (All admissions examination scores stated in these criteria reflect scoring scales in effect February 2012.)
-A student admitted with the status of conditionally admitted—GPA deficiency must complete the first 12 graduate semester hours in the program with a minimum GPA in these courses of 3.25; once this occurs, the student’s status will be changed to regular admission.
+A student admitted with the status of conditionally admitted—GPA deficiency must complete the first 12 graduate semester hours in the program with a minimum GPA in these courses of 3.0; once this occurs, the student’s status will be changed to regular admission.

 The status of conditionally admitted—CPC deficiency can be achieved by an applicant who satisfied all criteria for regular admission except completion of all areas of the CPC.
 A student admitted with the status of conditionally admitted—CPC deficiency must satisfy all CPC deficiencies in order to achieve the regular admission status.
 The program will work with each student using multiple options through which students may satisfy CPC deficiencies—including (1) completion of specified undergraduate or graduate courses with a minimum grade of C; (2) earning credit by examination (CLEP or Dantes) for specified undergraduate courses; (3) achieving a minimum grade on the assessment test for specified commercially-marketed CPC competence non-credit courses; OR (4) successful completion of such specified commercially-marketed CPC non-credit courses.
 Even while in the conditionally admitted—CPC deficiency status, the student may register for any core curriculum course in the program for which the student does have the corresponding CPC area satisfied.